-Becoming a carer affects all carers in different ways.
+Becoming a carer affects people in different ways.
 Whether you felt you had a choice about it or were thrown into your caring role because of circumstances, there is no doubt that caring can be difficult at times.
 You may appreciate the person you care for but the daily responsibility of attending to their needs may mean that your own needs are often neglected.

-Remember when you had time to meet people, go to the cinema or accomplish whatever it was you managed to enjoy accomplishing?
+Remember when you had time to meet people, go to the cinema or do whatever it was you enjoyed doing?
 Leisure time is the first thing that disappears for carers and the last thing they have the time for, yet it is one of the best stress relievers.

-Wee Breaks encourages carers to take some 'time out' from their caring role and can help you find and create the right break for you - from a few hours to a few weeks.
+VOCAL encourages carers to take some 'time out' from their caring role and can help you find and create the right break for you - from a few hours to a few weeks.
 We can spend time with you and help you think about what would be the best breaks for you and how to achieve this.